Australian Studies Competitive Projects

 Grants are decided on a competitive basis and on the basis of merit.
 A Selection Committee comprising members of the ACC, representatives of the management committee for the Australian Studies in China Program, and independent academics, looks at every application and after discussion produces a ranking.
 The maximum number of projects that can be funded within the limits of the Program's budget are awarded Competitive Project grants.
 All funding decisions will be made by the Australia-China Council.

-- The applicant’s project must support at least one of the ACC’s goals and at least one of the themes.
+- The applicant’s project must support at least one of the ACC’s strategic goals, funding priorities and cross cutting themes.

 - Merit is the major criterion for ranking and selection, and all applications are considered on their merits: on the quality of the research project and the application; the track record of the applicant; the likelihood of positive outcomes from the project (e.g., publications, a new course, a significant public activity); the contribution the project will make to Australian Studies in China.

-- Preference will be given to applications which show evidence of an informed knowledge of previous research published in China in areas relevant to their project.
+- Preference will be given to applications which show evidence of an informed knowledge of previous research published in China and Australia in areas relevant to their project.

 - Preference will be given to projects that fall under at least one of the funding priorities but projects that do not fall under a funding priority will not be rejected by the Selection Committee.